F1 2026 driver line-ups: latest contract news and rumours

 • No driver yet confirmed for 2026

-An often the brutal proving ground for Red Bull talent, Racing Bulls was once again at the centre of the action when it came to silly season drama for 2025 – and it looks to continue for 2026 too.
-An underperforming Daniel Ricciardo was ejected from his RB seat after the 2024 Singapore GP.
-Young reserve driver Liam Lawson was brought in to replace the Australian in what first appeared a trial for the team’s spare 2025 seat.
-But then Sergio Perez’s Red Bull form went from bad to worse, and Lawson was promoted to the senior team for this year instead.
+An often brutal proving ground for Red Bull talent, Racing Bulls was once again at the centre of the action when it came to silly season drama for 2025.
+An underperforming Daniel Ricciardo was ejected from his RB seat after the 2024 Singapore GP and young reserve driver Liam Lawson was brought in to replace the Australian.
+Then Sergio Perez’s Red Bull form went from bad to worse, and Lawson was promoted to the senior team for this year instead.

 That left Yuki Tsunoda unimpressed.
 The Japanese driver had his best season: nine points finishes earned him a career-best 12th place in the drivers’ standings, and he felt he deserved the promotion more than his Kiwi team-mate.